Top Tips For Crowdfunding Due Diligence – An Interview With CrowdStreet

 In 2010, I had the opportunity to transition into commercial real estate private equity and became a senior acquisitions officer with a group that has acquired upwards of $5 billion of office, retail, and industrial assets with a focus in the western United States.

-There has been a lot of talk recently about the real estate cycle reaching its end.
+There has been a lot of talks recently about the real estate cycle reaching its end.
 Does that mean there aren’t any good deals out there?

 Of course not!
 That’s analogous to saying that since the stock market has had an amazing run, there are no longer any stocks worth buying.